EricWu1213/FPGA_PROJECT/README.md

 # FPGA_PROJECT
-Design and Optimization of a 3-stage Pipelined RISC-V CPU on Xilinx PYNQ Platform, UC Berkeley      08/2023 - 12/2023 Partnered to design a 3-stage pipelined RISC-V CPU with UART tethering.
+Design and Optimization of a 3-stage Pipelined RISC-V CPU on Xilinx PYNQ Platform Partnered to design a 3-stage pipelined RISC-V CPU with UART tethering.
   Integrated audio and IO components, which are done in previous FPGA lab, to create a basic audio synthesizer.
   Targeted the PYNQ-Z1 board with Zynq 7000-series FPGA.